- SCU Business Home

 Summer: We strongly discourage summer program students from planning to work part-time or full-time while in the program.
 Successful completion of the program typically requires 4 hours per weekday in class, and 6-8 hours of daily study outside class time.
 This typically precludes working at the same time.
 We encourage students who plan to continue working while participating in the summer CAAP program to make arrangements with their employer for additional time off or lighter duties.

 Weekend: We anticipate that most of the students in the Saturday or Sunday program will be working full time during the program.
 All classes are held on Saturday or Sunday to limit conflict with normal work schedules.
+Students should plan on about 20 hours of home work per week.

 Are there prerequisites for admission into the CAAP program?